In-situ multicore fibre-based pH mapping through obstacles in integrated microfluidic devices: Results and discussion

 \subsection{Spatial pH mapping using a multicore fibre sensor}

 A laser-generated microfluidic pattern on a glass substrate is used to evaluate the fiber sensor's spatial pH imaging capability.
-As shown in Figure \ref{fig:3}(a)\&(b), the glass sample consisting of square array channels of width of 100 $\mu$m and depth of 100~$\mu$m, fabricated using ultrafast laser micromachining.
+This pattern is chosen due to it's well defined structure on a scale appropriate for a typical pore-scale micromodel.
+As shown in Figure \ref{fig:3}(a)\&(b), the glass sample consisting of square array channels of width of 100 $\mu$m and depth of 100~$\mu$m, fabricated using ultrafast laser micromachining \cite{Wlodarczyk,mi9080409}.
 The micro-patterned sample (or micromodel) is manufactured from a borosilicate glass plate (Borofloat33, SCHOTT Technical Glass Solutions GmbH, Germany) with dimensions of 75~mm~×~25~mm~×~1.1~mm.
 The micromodel is submersed in a Petri dish filled with a buffer solution of pH 8.13.
 The sensor spot was then translated and kept in close contact with the micro-structures in the model using the translation stage.
 When the sensor spot is in close contact with the micromodel, we expect higher signal emission from the sensor regions which are in close contact with the channels.
 This is due to the fact that the sensor spot is exposed to more fluid in the microchannel compared to the regions in the micromodel outside the microchannels.
 The emission profile from the sensor is taken after 5 minutes of sensor exposure on the CMOS camera.
 As the coupling of light between the MCF cores are negligible, the emission profile from the sensor spot is preserved when travels back to the input facet of the MCF.
 The channel structures can be clearly visible in the fibre intensity images as shown in Figure \ref{fig:3}c.
 It can be noted that regions outside the microchannel emit light as the sensor submersed in the fluid before coming into close contact with the micromodel.